k-zhai/2019-VH-day-of/README.md

 ### Deploy

-It's not deployed to any places right now.
+It's not deployed to any platform right now.